Aditya Birla Sun Life Insurance Company Limited

 • On the invoices, bulk actions are not possible.

-• The HSN-wise summary must be manually filled up.
+• The HSN-wise summary will have to be filled up.

 To submit a GSTR-1 online, you must do the following actions: